vengor/github-pr-vendor-files-remover/README.md

-# Go Exclude
+# Github PR vendor/ files remover

 ![](./images/gopher.png)

 ## Overview

-Chrome Extension to exclude vendor files from Github files view
+Chrome Extension to exclude `vendor/`-prefixed files from Github files view

-Install and click the big button when on Github's file comparison view.
+Install and click the extension icon on the bar.

+Forked from https://github.com/tylfin/goexclude with lots of changes.